DataDog/hiring-engineers/answers.md

 As a testament to the the clarity of the effectiveness of the online Datadog documnentation, installing and enabling the Datadog agent and specific stack integration was mostly a mattter of following the instructions; which even a non-dev ops SME can do :smiley:

-I created the environment for this exercise by spinning up a Centos 7 VMs on a local hypervisor.
+I created the environment for this exercise by spinning up Centos 7 VMs on a local hypervisor.
 I installed the Datadog agent for Centos and verified it was operational (see agent_status_before_MongoDB.txt in this branch).

 ### Collecting Metrics